-To make things easy, imagine you are running a software company, and you have a new project that involves several teams from developers, social media managers, designers, content writers, and many more.
+To make things easy, imagine you are running a software company, and you have a new project that involves several teams of developers, social media managers, designers, content writers, and many more.

 The Confluence Jira integration allows all the involved parties to participate in discussion without leaving Jira or Confluence through the OpenSocial gadget.
 Thus, to get back to our example, the content writer can issue a developer without having a Jira account.

-Moving on with the Confluence review of features by answering one of the burning questions concerning the interaction between these two software.
+Moving on with the Confluence review of features by answering one of the burning questions concerning the interaction between this 2 software.
 Let us check out what makes them so good together and why so many use them this way.